03 Sep From Design to Code: Collaborating with Developers

 Always make sure the developers have what they need.
 Some redundancy and over-communication won’t hurt when it comes to documenting the desired user experience.
 Use cases, workflows, specs, annotated mockups, and style guides are some artifacts that developers we’ve worked with have used to implement our designs.
 Unfortunately, time is also a factor and in some cases we’ve had to find the right balance on what needs to be documented and how.
 The best you can do is ask the developers what they need to get started and take it from there.
 Another time-saving option is to walk developers through so they have a better understanding of the concepts and any questions can be addressed right away.

 As developers start building the product, we review updates and provide feedback to ensure that it is working and looking the way it is supposed to.
 Most of the time we (designers) will have a sharper eye and be more critical about it.
 You can have the developers walk you through what they have so far or maybe you can get access to a demo of the latest build.
-Capture the things that need to be improved and share it with the dev team.
+Capture what needs to be improved and share it with the dev team.
 It is also important to keep note of the root cause when things are not implemented as intended since you may want to revisit your documentation and communication channels.

 There are a couple of other things that may not be critical but can be helpful when it comes to supporting this collaboration: